International Manga Museum

-Not far from Nijo Castle in Kyoto city center, is the International Manga Museum.
-Perhaps because it's not located in a city naturally thought as the manga capital, it remains quite unknown from travelers in Japan.
-But there is another reason: this museum is quite far from the idyllic picture of the manga reader in the West: generally the pimply teenager addicted to Naruto.
+Perhaps because it's not located in a city naturally thought as the manga capital, the International Manga Museum remains quite unknown from travelers in Japan.
+But there is another reason: this museum is quite far from the common picture of the manga reader in the West: generally, the pimply teenager addicted to Naruto.

-Built as a large library on three floors, Kyoto Manga Museum is actually very quiet.
-It holds an endless collection of volumes: 300,000 manga and documents according to the official brochure.
+Built as a large library on three floors, Kyoto’s Manga Museum is actually very quiet.
+It holds an endless collection of volumes: 300,000 (!) manga and documents according to the official brochure.
 Its central point is an impressive piece of permanent exhibition on the history of manga.

-From its origins until today, each library will offer hundreds of available volumes, classified by year of release.
-Like others, I got caught up and I had a good time reading a few volumes of Dragon Ball, remembering my youth.
-It's even possible to take manga and go read them on the courtyard terrace, where Japanese children were doing their baseball training during our visit.
+From its origins until today, each bookshelf offers hundreds of available volumes, classified by year of release.
+Like others, we got caught up and spent a good time reading a few volumes of Dragon Ball with a nostalgic smile.
+You can also take a manga and go read it on the courtyard terrace, where Japanese children were practicing baseball during our visit.